bernie-skipole/indipyclient/docs/source/usage/propertymembers.rst

 Instances of these classes are created automatically as data is received from the INDI server.

-Each vector contains one or more members, which can be obtained from the vector members() method.
+Each vector contains one or more members, the member value can be obtained from:

+vector[membername]

+The vector object can be obtained from the method:

+vector.member(membername)

 You should never need to instantiate these classes yourself.